ClusterM/clunet/README.md

 # CLUNET

-The CLUNET library allows building a simple single-wire peer-to-peer network on AVR microcontrollers.
-It is a perfect way to interconnect microcontrollers in your house.
+The CLUNET library - simple single-wire peer-to-peer network driver for AVR microcontrollers, perfect way to interconnect microcontrollers in your house.

 Features: